Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/content/typography.md

 ## Responsive typography

 *Responsive typography* refers to scaling text and components by simply adjusting the root element's `font-size` within a series of media queries.
-Bootstrap doesn't do this for you, but it's fairly easy to add if you need it.
+Boosted doesn't do this for you, but it's fairly easy to add if you need it.

 Here's an example of it in practice.
 Choose whatever `font-size`s and media queries you wish.